-Maddie Di Muccio, CEO
+Maddie Di Muccio, President

 Maddie Di Muccio was a former Municipal Councillor in Newmarket, Ontario and former columnist for the Toronto Sun.
 She’s appeared on several political reform panels including Women in Politics with the Manning Centre and has organized charity events back at home where she lives in Newmarket, Ontario.

 Currently a syndicated columnist with Troy Media, she writes mainly about education in Canada and is a regular on talk radio and television discussing political issues of the day and advocating for transparent government.
 Ms. Di Muccio is the parent of three school-age boys.

 Monika Gucma-Deras, Vice President

 Mrs. Gucma-Deras gave up her full-time career in public relations to raise her two school-age daughters.
 After noticing her older daughter’s success at her Montessori school, followed by a steep regression in public schools, Mrs. Gucma-Deras home-schooled her daughters for a time – with excellent results.
 When personal circumstances made it necessary for this family to give up home-schooling, her daughters were placed in a private school.
 Mrs. Gucma-Deras is involved with community theatre, and recently began teaching dramatic arts at her daughters’ school.
 She is an avid reader and, if additional time became available, Mrs. Gucma-Deras would spend it taking long walks, going to the opera, ballet, and theatre, and taking part in ballroom dancing.